newptcai/newptcai.github.io/pelican/content/pages/teaching.md

 Zeilberger](https://sites.math.rutgers.edu/~zeilberg/Opinion128.html) (a pioneer in computer-assisted proofs) wrote --

-> *Premature optimization is the root of all evil.*
+> *Premature Abstraction, and Unrealistic Expectations, are the Root of All Evil.*

-If I can, I always prefer concrete examples than doing a proof.
+If I can, I always prefer concrete examples than doing an abstract proof.

 I like to use computer to create [teaching resources]({tag}teaching).
 Here are some material I created for courses that I taught.
 Feel free to use any of them in your own teaching.
 You can also